MSc Health Research (Part Time)

 Students must study the following modules for 20 credits:

 TRANSFERRABLE SKILLS FOR RESEARCH

-At Master's degree level, the purpose of postgraduate taught research Master's degrees are primarily to familiarise and prepare you for a career with significant but diverse research components.
+At masters degree level the purpose of PGT research masters degrees are primarily to familiarise and prepare students for careers with significant but diverse research components.
 This course meets the central need of all Clinical Researchers to communicate effectively in formats that are either written or oral and to a variety of audiences from their peers as researchers to members of the public.
-In this module, you will focus on communicating the work you are undertaking and the rationale for it.
-You will consider writing for peers and for the public, preparing abstracts, posters, papers and grant applications and giving oral presentations.
-By the end of the module you will have: -Written lay and professional abstracts -Assembled a poster -Given a presentation -Prepared a grant application.
+In this module students will focus on communicating the work they are undertaking and the rationale for it.
+Students will consider writing for peers and for the public, preparing abstracts, posters, papers and grant applications and giving oral presentations.
+By the end of the module students will have: #Written lay and professional abstracts #Assembled a poster #Given a presentation #Prepared a grant application

 Students will select 20 credits from the following modules:

-This module aims to equip students with an understanding of health economics, its value and limitations.
+This module aims to equip you with an understanding of health economics, its value and limitations.
 It is suitable for students with and without an economics background as the course covers fundamental economic principles and their application to health care.
-These will include concepts of opportunity cost, supply and demand and efficiency.
+These will include concepts of opportunity cost, supply and demand, efficiency and equity.
 The module uses these principles to explore relevant topics in health and healthcare.
-The following topics are covered.
-The use of economic evaluation of health care interventions using techniques such as cost effectiveness analysis and cost benefit analysis.
-The application of economic principles to system level health policy issues such as health care priority setting, alternative models of health care financing and organisation, and equity and inequalities in health.
-There are also sessions of the determinants of and consequences of health and also the economics of health behaviour.
+The following topics are covered: * The application of economic principles to system level health policy issues such as health care priority setting. * Alternative models of health care financing and organisation. * Inequity and inequalities in health and healthcare. * The use of economic evaluation of health care interventions using techniques such as cost effectiveness analysis and cost benefit analysis. * the determinants and consequences of health, and the economics of health behaviour.

 SYSTEMATIC REVIEWS AND RESEARCH SYNTHESIS